You are using an outdated browser. Please upgrade your browser to improve your experience.

 This helps to reduce the amount needed to pay back on the equity release mortgage from the sale of your home when you pass away.

-When you speak to an expert adviser, they will talk through all the different equity release mortgage options and help you decide on the best option for you.
+When you speak to an expert adviser, they'll talk through all the different equity release mortgage options and help you decide on the best option for you.

 What are lifetime mortgage interest rates?